saraa123/django_project_tracker/README.md

 > Front-end features
 * Profile page:
     - Go into greater detail when displaying orders on the user account such as providing a brief outline of what was ordered.
+    - Create a relationship between users and the features/issues they create and display them on their profile.

-* Add more details to the user profile:
+* Add more details to the user profile model:
 	- Currently there is only a favourite games section within the user profile model.
 In the future I want to add more fields and individual pieces of information for that user, for example a profile picture or avatar.

 * Update the invoice when checkout is complete so a summary of the order is displayed.